 Use the domain switcher control in the top right of the window to switch the activity view to a different domain.

 The graph shows you all activity on your domain up to the last minute.

-The orange line shows you transacting users.
-These are the users on your website, who have been checked and/or promoted from waiting rooms and are transacting on your website.
+The orange line shows you active users.
+These are the users on your website, who have been checked and/or promoted from waiting rooms and are ac on your website.

 The other lines on the graph show you users waiting in your waiting rooms.

 This panel allows you to set the ingress rate for your domain.
 That's the rate at which users should be allowed onto your website, before they are required to wait in a waiting room.